 3. Processing Technologies Supporting the Functional Properties of Dendeng

 With advances in technology, artificial intelligence (AI) based approaches have been increasingly adopted in the development of functional foods, including the formulation and optimization of meat processing.
 Machine learning models such as artificial neural networks (ANN) and support vector machines (SVM) have been applied to predict the stability of bioactive compounds, lipid oxidation levels, and the effectiveness of drying and fermentation processes in meat-based products.
 A study by Khan et al. (2023) demonstrated that AI approaches can improve the efficiency of shelf-life prediction and microbiological quality of dendeng based on physicochemical parameters, with accuracy rates reaching up to 92%.
-Similarly, Zhang et al. (2024) highlighted the integration of the Internet of Things (IoT) and AI for temperature and humidity control during dendeng drying, resulting in an 18% improvement in sensory quality compared to conventional methods.
+Similarly, Zhang et al. (2024) highlighted the integration of the Internet of Things (IoT) and AI for temperature and humidity control during dendeng drying, resulting in a 18% improvement in sensory quality compared to conventional methods.

 Accurate dendeng processing plays a critical role in preserving and enhancing its functional components.
 The chosen processing technologies influence not only the taste and shelf-life but also the nutritional quality and bioactivity of the final product (Gomez et al., 2020).
 Technological innovations are essential to optimize the nutritional profile and health benefits of dendeng as a functional food (Hernandez-Jaime et al., 2025).
 The following are several key processing techniques that support the functional potential of dendeng:

 Figure 1.
-A schematic overview of modern meat-processing techniques such as sun‑drying, oven‑drying, freeze‑drying, and vacuum‑drying illustrating how different drying methods can preserve bioactive peptides, antioxidants, fatty acids, and other functional compo
+A schematic overview of modern meat-processing techniques such as sun‑drying, oven‑drying, freeze‑drying, and vacuum‑drying illustrating how different drying methods can preserve bioactive peptides, antioxidants, fatty acids, and other functional components.

 Drying and Smoking